Democrats prepare police reform bills after Floyd’s death | WTOP

 The political stakes of any police reform effort are high, amplified in an election year by President Donald Trump’s “law and order” stance, including his threats to call in the U.S. military to clamp down on protesters.
 With mass unrest now entering a second week, House Speaker Nancy Pelosi sought to shift the national tone Wednesday by walking and talking with protesters outside the Capitol.

-But much like efforts to stem gun violence after mass shootings, the political momentum for changes to policing procedures could fade from public view as the protests wane and the memories of those who have died in connection with police interactions dims.
+But much like efforts to stem gun violence after mass shootings, the political momentum for changes to policing procedures could ebb as the protests and images of those who have died fade from public view.
 For example, a long-sought federal anti-lynching bill has languished in Congress.

 “Words of kindness and grace are essential to America, but they’re not enough right now,” Booker said during a Senate floor speech this week.
 “It’s on us in this body to do something to change the law.”